 What I Chose to Carry

-• At sixteen, I encountered Descartes in a high school classroom.
+• At fifteen, I encountered Descartes in a high school classroom.
 The text proposed that doubt itself could become method.
 I looked up from the page and saw a room designed to prevent exactly that—thirty desks facing forward, answers copied without question.

 I did not know what I wanted.
 I understood how I did not want to learn.